My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 Once the tour was over, we reunited with the rest of our group for lunch at Alla Piazza di Sopra, a charming spot in the town of Filetto just south of Filatteria.

-As you can tell from the photo above, lunch was made up of a lot of little things, including a variety of local cheeses (always my favorite), pastries, and colorful grilled vegetables.
+As you can tell from the photo above, lunch was made up of many little things, including a variety of local cheeses (always my favorite), pastries, and colorful grilled vegetables.

 For dessert, we were served warm almond-flavored cake.